cefleet/cefleet-teaching-notes/Programming-102/2-iterate-through-lists.md

 - Exercises

 ## Terms
-- *Iterate* - `In programming to interate is to repeat actions on a set list or grouping of items`
+- *Iterate* - `In programming to iterate is to repeat actions on a set list or grouping of items`

 ## Loop through list with while
 - ```python